emqx/emqx-docs/en_US/getting-started/new-features.md

-## Redesigned IoT data integration
+## Redesigned IoT Data Integration

 Besides SQL, [jq](https://stedolan.github.io/jq/) is also supported with EMQX Rule Engine, so it is capable of handling more complex JSON data formats.